temporalio/documentation/docs/concepts/what-is-task-routing.md

 ### Specific environments

-It may be optimal to execute Activities in a dedicated environment.
+In some cases, you might need to execute Activities in a dedicated environment.
-To send Activity Tasks to this environment, a dedicated Task Queue would be used.
+To send Activity Tasks to this environment, use a dedicated Task Queue.

 #### Route Activity Tasks to a specific host